iWinston/typeorm-plus/docs/select-query-builder.md

     WHERE user.name = 'Timber'
 ```

-Difference between `LEFT JOIN` and `INNER JOIN` is that `INNER JOIN` won't return a user if it does not have any photos.
+The difference between `LEFT JOIN` and `INNER JOIN` is that `INNER JOIN` won't return a user if it does not have any photos.
 `LEFT JOIN` will return you the user even if it doesn't have photos.
-To learn more about different join types refer to the SQL documentation.
+To learn more about different join types, refer to the [SQL documentation](https://msdn.microsoft.com/en-us/library/zt8wzxy4.aspx).

 ## Join without selection

 You can join data without its selection.
-To do that use `leftJoin` or `innerJoin`:
+To do that, use `leftJoin` or `innerJoin`:

 ```typescript
 const user = await createQueryBuilder("user")